Colorize an Image

 (a) (Optional) Select the area that you want to color on the background layer using any of the selection tools.

-(b) Make a new layer.
-Name it according to what you're coloring, such as "sky" or "eyes" or whatever.
+(b) Make a new layer by clicking the + sign below the layer window.
+Name the layer according to what you're coloring, such as "sky" or "water" or whatever.
+Click the three dots to the left of the layer to rename it.

-(c) Switch to the new layer by clicking on it in the layer window (make sure the layer is highlighted in blue).
+(c) Switch to the new layer by clicking on it (make sure the layer is highlighted in blue in the layer window).

-(d) Select the color you want by clicking the colored square at the bottom of the toolbar on the left side.
+(d) Select the color you want by clicking the top colored circle at the bottom of the toolbar on the left side.

 (e) Fill in or paint the selected area with the color you selected using the paint bucket or the paint brush.

-(f) Use the layer option pulldown at the top of the layer window to step through the options until you find the best one.
+(f) Change the layer's blend mode (click the three dots next to the layer to see the blend mode menu) to step through the options until you find the best one.

 (g) To make it look better: